cmu-lib/CCDL_pgh_202008/virtual-setup/rstudio-login.md

 <br>
 <br>

-If this problem persists, please contact one of our CCDL staff for assistance.
+If this problem persists, please contact one of the instructors for assistance.